 There are also wild-west sceneries, petrified forests, mountains, caverns and even Arizona’s famous Painted Desert.
 The stunning blend of natural landscapes and windswept towns along Route 66 really gives you that American small-town vibe we know and love from movies.

-How long do I need?: 2 weeks to 4 weeks (3,940 km) — The road takes you through 8 states (Illinois, Missouri, Kansas, Oklahoma, Texas, New Mexico, Arizona, and California), spend as long or as little time as you’d like in each of these places as you’d like.
-The world is your oyster.
+How long do I need?: Two weeks to four weeks (3,940 km) — The road takes you through eight of the states in the United States (Illinois, Missouri, Kansas, Oklahoma, Texas, New Mexico, Arizona, and California), spend as long or as little time as you’d like in each of these places.

 2. Japanese Alps — Kyoto to Tokyo